RemyaPillai99/LockedMeApp/README.md

 4. Option to search files in the application based on a naming pattern.
 5. These operations are divided between app level and business level menu options with a provision to navigate to and from each other.

--- Assessment for Post Graduate Program in Full Stack Web Development
+-- Assessment for Phase 1 Course part of  "Cal Tech Post Graduate Program in Full Stack Web Development"